-- Ask for help– you are important too and as a carer it is common to feel huge responsibility.
+- Ask for help – you are important too and as a carer, it is common to feel a huge responsibility.
 Rest, delegate tasks and say no to things to ease stress.

 - Stay positive – something may go wrong, it’s inevitable.
 Don’t panic, instead keep it in perspective and keep moving forwards.

 - Plan ahead – many organisations, shops and chemists close over Christmas or have a limited service.
-Ensure you supports organised, additional medication and supplies.
+Ensure you are organised, with additional medication and supplies.

 - Admit it’s difficult – there is no shame in finding being a carer difficult and it can be a relief to say so.
 Ask for help when you need it and be explicit about how people can help you.